nguye404/A-Simple-HTTP-Web-Proxy/README.md

 HTTP communications happen in the form of transactions.
 A transaction consists of a client sending a request to a server and then reading the response.
 Request and response messages share a common basic
 format:
-• An initial line (a request or response line, as defined below)
-• Zero or more header lines
-• A blank line (CRLF)
-• An optional message body.
+â€¢ An initial line (a request or response line, as defined below) â€¢ Zero or more header lines â€¢ A blank line (CRLF) â€¢ An optional message body.
 The initial line and header lines are each followed by a "carriage-return line-feed (CRLF)" (\r\n) signifying the end-of-line.
 For most common HTTP transactions, the protocol boils down to a relatively simple series of steps